biobakery/humann/doc/UserManual.md

     * `` $ humann2 --input $SAMPLE --output $OUTPUT_DIR --id-mapping legacy_kegg_idmapping.tsv --pathways-database humann1/data/keggc ``
     * To run with the kegg modules instead of kegg pathways provide the file ``humann1/data/modulec``.
     * For a demo run, provide the demo input file included with the original version of HUMAnN ``humann1/input/mock_even_lc.tsv``.

+### Custom ChocoPhlAn database for sample set ###

+A custom ChocoPhlAn database can be created using the taxonomic profiles for all of the samples in your set.
+To create this database, and use it for all HUMAnN2 runs of your samples, please use the steps that follow.

+1. Create taxonomic profiles for each of the samples in your set with [MetaPhlAn2](https://bitbucket.org/biobakery/metaphlan2/)
+2. Join all of the taxonomic profiles, located in directory $DIR, into a single profile (joined_taxonomic_profile.tsv)

+    * `` $ humann2_join_taxonomic_profiles --input $DIR --output joined_taxonomic_profile.tsv ``

+3. Run HUMAnN2 on one of your samples ($SAMPLE.fastq) providing the joined taxonomic profile to create the custom indexed ChocoPhlAn database

+    * `` $ humann2 --input $SAMPLE.fastq --output $OUTPUT_DIR --taxonomic-profile joined_taxonomic_profile.tsv ``
+    * The folder $OUTPUT_DIR/$SAMPLE_humann2_temp/ will contain the custom indexed ChocoPhlAn database files

+4. Copy the custom indexed ChocoPhlAn database files (named *bowtie_index*) to another folder named $CHOCOPHLAN (optional)

+5. Run HUMAnN2 on the rest of your samples providing the custom indexed ChocoPhlAn database ($CHOCOPHLAN)

+    * for $SAMPLE.fastq in samples
+        * `` $ humann2 --input $SAMPLE.fastq --output $OUTPUT_DIR --chocophlan $CHOCOPHLAN --bypass-nucleotide-index ``
+    * The output for all samples will be placed in $OUTPUT_DIR

 ### Analyzing Metatranscriptomes ###